 |Extra light olive oil||468°F||242°C|

-Oils should never be heated to the smoking point, because it is believed that fats that have gone past their smoke points contain a large quantity of free radicals and a substance called acrolein, which contributes to a higher risk of cancer, according to Anderson.
-As a fat degrades, it also gets closer to its flash point, producing ignitable gases.
+Oils should never be heated to their smoke points.
+Scientists believe that fats heated past their smoke points contain a large quantities of free radicals and a substance called acrolein, which contributes to a higher risk of cancer, according to Anderson.
+As a fat degrades, it also gets closer to its flash point, where it will begin producing ignitable gases.
+This means that using hot tools on oiled hair may risk some toxic outcomes.

 Using oils as heat protectants